Nancy Hiller: Woodworker

-In 1995 Hiller founded NR Hiller Design, Inc. She is inspired by 19th- and 20th-century architecture and furniture, and specializes in restoration and period work.
-She enjoys custom work on old houses and antique architecture.
+In 1995 Hiller founded NR Hiller Design, Inc. She was inspired by 19th- and 20th-century architecture and furniture, and specialized in restoration and period work.
+She enjoyed custom work on old houses and antique architecture.
 Her work has been featured in Popular Woodworking, Old-House Journal, and Fine Woodworking.

 Educator

-Hiller has taught woodworking and cabinetmaking workshops at Kelly Mehler School of Woodworking in Berea, Kentucky, and Marc Adams School of Woodworking in Franklin, Indiana.
+Hiller taught woodworking and cabinetmaking workshops at Kelly Mehler School of Woodworking in Berea, Kentucky, and Marc Adams School of Woodworking in Franklin, Indiana.

 Author

-Hiller has written articles for journals including Fine Woodworking, Popular Woodworking, and Huffington Post, She has authored the books English Arts and Crafts Furniture (2018), Making Things Work: Tales from a Cabinetmaker's Life (2017), Historic Preservation in Indiana: Essays from the Field (2013), A Home of Her Own (2011), and The Hoosier Cabinet in Kitchen History (2009).
+Hiller wrote articles for journals including Fine Woodworking, Popular Woodworking, and Huffington Post.
+She authored the books English Arts and Crafts Furniture (2018), Making Things Work: Tales from a Cabinetmaker's Life (2017), Historic Preservation in Indiana: Essays from the Field (2013), A Home of Her Own (2011), and The Hoosier Cabinet in Kitchen History (2009).

 Publications

 English Arts and Crafts Furniture: Projects & Techniques for the Modern Maker

 Published in 2018, this book is an in-depth depiction of the furniture of the Arts and Crafts movement.
 This book includes historical lessons as well as drawings and photos to illustrate the traditional construction methods.
-She describes the founding principles, the people such as William Morris and John Ruskin, and links the methods of construction to the philosophy of the movement.
+Hiller describes the founding principles, the people such as William Morris and John Ruskin, and links the methods of construction to the philosophy of the movement.